Global Playboy

 Sex tourism is nothing new, it’s actually something that has been around since humans first started to travel for fun.
 Seriously, the Romans loved to travel and they had a penchant for prostitution.

 But in todays modern world, where do we stand with sex tourism?
-Is sex tourism something that is acceptable?
+Is travelling for sexual activities something that is acceptable?
 And actually, what defines sex tourism?

 It’s a term that is often frowned upon, with many looking down on those who travel for sex.
 But the truth is that travelling to get laid is not uncommon.
 Look at the hedonistic activities in Ibiza, Miami or on the backpacker trails of South East Asia.